 The Angels have partnered with Muscle Maker and Fresca’s to add to their concessions, offering such items as The Turkey Chili Bowl, The Angel Wrap, Muchos Nachos and Street Tacos.
 The Shock Top Brew Pub features a full-service bar, tri-level patio and a dining room with an aerial view of the field from the right field club level.
 The Corner Market is a healthier dining destination that features Jersey Mike’s Cold Subs, Muscle Maker Wraps, Asian Chicken Salad, and much more.
 Returning favorites to Angel Stadium include: Legends dog, Loaded helmet Nachos, Short Rib Grilled Cheese, Hand-pulled rotisserie chicken sandwich, and chocolate cake.

-New food at Angel Stadium in 2019
+New food at Angel Stadium

 Kung Pao Drumsticks: plump drumsticks with a hint of spice from arbol chilies and sambal.